truthtaicom/sentry-javascript/packages/nextjs/vercel/instructions.md

-copy the `buildOnVercel.sh` script here into the root level of your testapp (or elsewhere, but then change the build command above accordingly)
+copy the `buildOnVercel.sh` script here into the root level of your testapp (or elsewhere, but then change the build command above accordingly) how to make sure this is up to date?

 error during the `[1/4] Resolving packages...` step: error https://gitpkg.now.sh/getsentry/sentry-javascript/packages/utils?kmclb-vercel-dependency-test: Extracting tar content of undefined failed, the file appears to be corrupt: "ENOENT: no such file or directory, open '/vercel/.cache/yarn/v6/.tmp/bc4e2c50304b2e4018174055e7732fc8/src/memo.ts'" just hit `redeploy` a few times until it gets to step 2.
 At that point you can leave it.

+make branch off branch you want to test, merge in changes from your branch as you make them (or just do one "get things set up" commit on real branch?)